-There are lots of cases where wealthy artists, managers and families of would-be superstars literally went out and bought thousands of copies of a song, just to get it in the Top Ten in the charts and during the first week of sales, discount the release by up to 70% of it’s normal price – just to get into the charts.
+There are lots of cases where wealthy artists, managers and families of would-be superstars literally went out and bought thousands of copies of a song, just to get it in the Top Ten in the charts.
+And during the first week of sales, discount the release by up to 70% of its normal price – just to get into the charts.

 It’s just that in this digital age of plays and downloads, it’s a lot easier and cheaper to buy those 1000s of records, but it’s still no more real and it still doesn’t mean that you have any idea if these listeners actually thought your music was good.